What is a basic bank account?

 the autonomous contracting of financial instruments available in the market to limit exchange risk.

-If a financial instrument is not contracted to limit exchange rate risk, a credit institution or credit intermediary must include an example of a strong fluctuation of the national currency in the loan instalments in the ESIS, as well as the impact of a strong fluctuation of the national currency, coupled with an increase in the interest rate of the loan in foreign currency, on the loan installments.
+If a financial instrument is not contracted to limit exchange rate risk, a credit institution or credit intermediary must include an example of a strong fluctuation of the national currency in the loan instalments in the ESIS, as well as the impact of a strong fluctuation of the national currency, coupled with an increase in the interest rate of the loan in foreign currency, on the loan instalments.

 Before signing the home loan or other mortgage loan agreement, the credit institution and, where appropriate, the credit intermediary should enlighten bank customers so that they can assess whether the proposed credit agreement and any ancillary services are appropriate to their financial situation and needs.